dptcs/simple-rest-py/README.md

 Once you are done with the experiments, run [Nuke It](https://github.com/dptcs/simple-rest-py/actions/workflows/nuclear.yml) to clean all the resources in the subscription without any questions asked.

-> :note: This is an irreversible destructive activity.
+> :warning: This is an irreversible destructive activity.
 Do it with caution.